 I would like to use my domain with a WordPress.com site.
 In order to do this, I need to point my domain’s name servers to the following:

 I do not want to transfer my domain, but want to leave it registered with you.
 WordPress.com does not permit mapping by setting an A record to point to an IP address.
 They require the name servers to be updated as described.

 Once you’ve updated your name servers, it can take some time for the change to take full effect (up to 72 hours, but normally much less).
 If you notice that you still see your old holding page or an error message when you load your domain, don’t panic.
 Give it a few hours, and then try clearing your browser cache.

-Step 3: After the purchase is complete, go to the Store → Domains page, select the radio button next to the domain you just mapped to your blog, and click the Update Primary Domain button.
+Step 4: Go to the Store → My Domains page, select the radio button next to the domain you just mapped to your blog, and click the Update Primary Domain button.
 This will make your example.wordpress.com domain automatically redirect to your new domain.